gerbenjacobs/go-webshop-course/step1/README.md

 }
 ```

+Yep, that's a fully functioning web server in Go.

 While you can make it very tiny like that, we know we will create a bigger project than "Hello World http server"
-so we do some extra fancy stuff already.
+so, let's do some extra fancy stuff already.

 - We set up graceful shutdown
   - Create a channel of `os.Signal` so we can listen to termination commands
   - Wait for a signal on that channel, and shut down our `http.Server` with a 5s timeout.
-- Create a logger with some nice stdout color output
+- Create a logger with some nice stdout color output (we'll use `github.com/lmittmann/tint`)
 - Create our own `http.Server` struct so can set timeouts (by default there are none)
 - Create a little `http.HandleFunc` function for our 'homepage'
 - Because `http.ListenAndServe()` is a blocking operation, we put it inside a goroutine